Assessment (as of 29 November 2018):

-- In the past month or so, sea surface temperatures of the central and eastern equatorial Pacific continued to warm and were still within the normal range.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the warming trend is expected to continue in the next few months.
-The development of El Niño is likely to start in autumn (September - November) 2018.
-During El Niño, the chance of normal to above-normal temperature in Hong Kong in autumn is higher while the chance of normal to below-normal rainfall in Hong Kong in autumn is slightly higher.
+- In the past month or so, the central and eastern equatorial Pacific warmed significantly with sea surface temperature exceeding the normal range in October 2018.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the central and eastern equatorial Pacific is likely to remain warmer than normal in the coming months, developing into an El Niño near the end of this winter (December 2018 – February 2019).
+Based on statistical analysis, the chance of normal to above-normal temperature in Hong Kong in winter is slightly higher during El Niño while the chance of normal to above-normal winter rainfall in Hong Kong is higher.

-- Under the influence of global warming and local urbanization, autumn temperatures in Hong Kong exhibit a significant long-term rising trend.
+- Besides, under the influence of global warming and local urbanization, winter temperatures in Hong Kong exhibit a significant long-term rising trend.
 The chance of normal to above-normal temperature is generally higher.
-This temperature trend is in line with the autumn temperature forecast for southern China given by climate models around the world.
+Climate models around the world forecast weaker-than-normal northeast monsoon over southern China this winter and hence above-normal temperature over the region is expected.

 - Climate prediction centres around the world generate seasonal forecasts, employing a variety of methods including